hsri-pf9/pf9-du/lib/notifier/README.md

 A change message is a JSON object containing the type of change ('add', 'delete' 'change'), the type of object, and the object's ID.
+There is a special change type named 'heartbeat' reserved for system heartbeats, in which case the object type and ID are 'none' and should be ignored.

 Example: